c3d/recorder/README.md

 ## Adding recorders to your own project

-In order to add recorders to your own project, you need to integrate three source files:
+In order to add recorders to your own C project, you need to integrate three source files:

-* The `recorder.h` file is the header, which is designed to work for either C or C++ programs.
+* The `recorder.h` file is the header, which is designed to work for either C programs.

-* The `recorder.cpp` file is the implementation file, which provides support for both C and C++ programs.
+* The `recorder.c` file is the implementation file, which provides support for C programs.

 * The `recorder.tbl` file lists the recorders your application will use, and their size.

+For C++ projects, you should add

+* The `recorder.hpp` header which contains a C++ wrapper for the recorder features.
+You can still Use `#include "recorder.h"` for C++ programs if that fits your programming style better.

+* The `recorder.cpp` implementation file adds support for C++ code.

 You can look at the `hanoi_test.c` file for an example of use.
 To use a recorder called `MOVES` with 256 entries, you declare it as follows in the `recorder.tbl` file:

     RECORDER(MOVES, 256)

 ## Recording events